Religious spaces

 - Harbour Cruise - Get on board the annual Catholic Harbour Cruise and meet young Catholic students from around Sydney and interstate.

-- Sports - we have two annual cups (Indoor soccer, touch footy, volleyball, soccer and much more!) competing against other universities.Β
+- Sports - we have two annual intervarsity tournaments (Fall and Spring) Indoor soccer, touch footy, volleyball, soccer and much more!

-- Retreats - take time out to pray and reflect on life and your relationship with the Lord.
+- Uni Catholics Retreats - take time out to pray and reflect on life and your relationship with the Lord with students from all different Unis in Sydney.

-- Mission trips to Peru - Explore community service through a series of volunteer placements and community development projects in developing countries.
+- Mission trips - Explore community service through a series of volunteer placements and community service within Australia.

 - World Youth Day pilgrimage - Deepen your faith and grow closer to Christ together with thousands of other young people.